kanha321/nvim32-cli/keymaps.md

 1. Most important shortcuts (save, find, formatting) use the same key combinations
 2. For Vim-specific navigation between windows, remember `Ctrl` + `h`/`j`/`k`/`l`
 3. The leader key (`<Space>` or Space) is used for many custom commands
-4. Code refactoring for Java/Kotlin follows similar patterns with leader key
+4. Code refactoring for Kotlin follows similar patterns with leader key